scrodriguezh-coder/economic-growth-peru/README.md

-# economic-growth-peru
+# economic-growth-peru-var-analysis
-Analysis of external factors and economic growth in Peru
+Econometric analysis of Peru’s GDP growth using VAR model, IRF, and Granger causality

 # Impact of External Factors on Peru’s Economic Growth (1994–2019)